Positive and Risky Message Assessment for Music Products: Music rating and lyrics

 \section{Music rating and lyrics}

-To build up a reliable benchmark for assessing positive and risky messages in such lyrics, we exploit expert ratings provided by Common Sense Media (CSM).
+To build up a reliable benchmark for assessing positive and risky messages in such lyrics, we exploit expert ratings provided by Common Sense Media (CSM)\footnote{\href{https://www.commonsensemedia.org}{\texttt{https://www.commonsensemedia.org}}.}.
 CSM is a non-profit organization caring for kids' digital well-being.
 It hosts a media rating platform that is supported by childhood development experts.
 The rating system covers various aspects of childhood development and age appropriateness.
 In this work, based on the focal points from Youth Risk Behavior Surveillance System (YRBSS) \cite{kolbe1993overview} introduced by the USA Centers for Disease Control and Prevention, we choose three explicitly risky aspects \emph{Violence}, \emph{Substance Consumption}, and \emph{Sex}.
 We also pick \emph{Consumerism} that relates to drawing interest in the acquisition of goods, often associated with a ``feel good" experience.
 Because \emph{Consumerism} potentially affects the emotional health and identity development in youth \cite{hill2011endangered}.
-Additionally, we also study \emph{Positive Messages} in music products in view of the fact that positive values and behaviors are always encouraged in adolescent development.
+Our dataset also includes a category dedicated to \emph{Positive Messages} within music products.
+The automatic detection of such uplifting content offers numerous valuable applications, enhancing user experience.
+This could serve as a counter to the often conflicting messages found in mainstream lyrics.
+Furthermore, it might be leveraged as a form of supportive therapy to positively influence users' moods.